Israeli source denies Arab media claim that Hamas will release two slain hostages

 On Sunday, Hamas condemned Israel’s decision to delay the release of the prisoners, saying its claim that the hostages’ handover ceremonies are “humiliating” was false and a pretext to evade Israel’s obligations under the Gaza ceasefire agreement.

-Part of the 600 who were supposed to be released were several senior Hamas leaders from the West Bank and several prisoners who were rearrested after being released in the Gilad Schalit deal in 2011.
+Among the 600 who were supposed to be released are several senior Hamas leaders from the West Bank and prisoners who were rearrested after being released in the Gilad Schalit deal in 2011.